ihsn/SDCPractice/sdcMicro.rst

 there are many categories but not so many combinations (e.g., when the variables correlate), the computation time will be shorter.

-Table 7.5 shows the number of categories for seven datasets with the same variables but of different complexities that were all processed using the same script on 16 processors, in order of execution time.
+:numref:`tab75` shows the number of categories for seven datasets with the same variables but of different complexities that were all processed using the same script on 16 processors, in order of execution time.
 The table also shows an approximation of the number of unique combinations